L23P/repo-template-python/README.md

 - Keep code clean with `ruff` and `black`.
 - CI runs on pushes and pull requests to `main`.

-## Continuous integration
+## Continuous integration and security

-The workflow at `.github/workflows/ci.yml` runs on Ubuntu and performs:
+The CI at `.github/workflows/ci.yml` runs on push/PR and includes:
-1. Checkout and Python setup (3.11 by default)
-2. Dependency installation (`requirements*.txt` if present)
-3. Linting via ruff and formatting check via black
+1. Linting (ruff), formatting check (black), typing (mypy)
-4. Tests via pytest
+2. Tests with coverage (threshold 80%)
+3. SAST with Bandit
+4. Dependency vulnerability scan with pip-audit
+5. SBOM generation (CycloneDX) and artifact upload

+Additional security:
+- CodeQL SAST (`.github/workflows/codeql.yml`)
+- OpenSSF Scorecards (`.github/workflows/scorecards.yml`)
+- Dependabot for pip and Actions (`.github/dependabot.yml`)

+See `SECURITY_BASELINE.md` for a concise mapping to NIST SSDF and what's in/out of scope.

 You can adjust Python versions, cache settings, or add steps as needed.